-- Within same class: It can be done using this() keyword for constructors in same class
+- Within same class: It can be done using this() keyword for constructors in the same class

-- From base class: by using super() keyword to call constructor from the base class.
+- From base class: by using super() keyword to call the constructor from the base class.

 Constructor chaining occurs through inheritance.
-A sub class constructor’s task is to call super class’s constructor first.
-This ensures that creation of sub class’s object starts with the initialization of the data members of the super class.
-There could be any numbers of classes in inheritance chain.
-Every constructor calls up the chain till class at the top is reached.
+A sub-class constructor’s task is to call super class’s constructor first.
+This ensures that the creation of sub class’s object starts with the initialization of the data members of the superclass.
+There could be any number of classes in the inheritance chain.
+Every constructor calls up the chain till the class at the top is reached.

 This process is used when we want to perform multiple tasks in a single constructor rather than creating a code for each task in a single constructor we create a separate constructor for each task and make their chain which makes the program more readable.

-Constructor Chaining within same class using this() keyword :
+Constructor Chaining within the same class using this() keyword:

 75 5 The Default constructor